YeoLab/single-cell-bioinformatics/README.md

 # single-cell-bioinformatics

 Course material in notebook format for learning about single cell bioinformatics methods.
-To view this material, you have two options:
+To view this material, you have several options:

 ## 1. View the [live version](http://mybinder.org/repo/YeoLab/single-cell-bioinformatics)